Taylor Swift announces 12th studio album, "The Life of a Showgirl"

 On Monday, Taylor Nation — an official branch of the pop superstar's marketing team — posted a TikTok slide show of 12 images with the caption "Thinking about when she said 'See you next era...'"
 Swift is seen wearing orange in every image.

-Sensing a pattern, eagle-eyed fans noticed that 12 minutes earlier, the popular "New Heights" podcast posted a tease for Wednesday.
+Sensing a pattern, eagle-eyed fans noticed that 12 minutes before the Taylor Nation post, the popular "New Heights" podcast posted a tease for Wednesday.
 The show, hosted by Swift's boyfriend and Chiefs tight end Travis Kelce alongside his brother, former Eagles center Jason Kelce, posted an orange image on social media with a mysterious silhouette, many believing to be Swift.

 Swift also announced early Tuesday that she would appear on the podcast and a teaser video posted about her appearance showed her pulling the album from a briefcase.
 The actual album artwork, just as it is on her website, is blurred.